Polistil: A pioneer in larger scale

 By the early 1970s, Polistil diversified somewhat, offering slot cars and larger scales in metal.
-In 1973, the 1:24 scale S series (1:22 scale was used as well) competed directly with the new Martoys (later to become Bburago) (Rixon 2005, p.
-14).
+In 1973, the 1:24 scale S series (1:22 scale was used as well) competed directly with the new Martoys (later to become Bburago).
 Politoys was one of the first companies to move into this larger and more lucrative size, thus was a trend setter for larger diecasts that is still popular today.
 Though proportions on the larger scale Polistil vehicles was sometimes slightly off (so were some of the Martoys, and both Bburago and Maisto later improved), creative presentation made up for it.
 For example, rally vehicles such as the Lancia Fulvia polar expedition were stunning.
 This car featured white and brown paint speckled across the entire car – simulating snow and dirt.

 The TG series of even larger 1:16 scale cars such as the Alfa Romeo 1750C, BMW 328 roadster, Lamborghini Countach, Ferrari GTO, Ferrari 250 California roadster and the Morgan Plus 8 were introduced about 1980.
 Some of these models, however, did not have the details of competitors Bburago or Maisto.
 The Morgan, for example is beautiful with opening doors, but the tires are hard plastic, not rubber; the steering wheel and front wheels are fixed; and the hood does not open, saving the cost of additional parts.
 The Alfa Romeo 1750, however, did come in two versions; top up and top down.
 By the late 1980s, though, the larger models were the backbone of Polistil sales, while it would last, and the 1:43 size was now being left to higher end collector brands like Eligor, Vitesse, and venerable Solido.

 The MS and MT series of 1:15 scale Motorcycles also appeared about 1980.
 Racing series (see next heading) of all scales became a forte.
 A variety of trucks and tanks (the 'CA' series) and other military vehicles were offered.
 One very nice military offering was an Afrika Corps BMW motorcycle with sidecar in desert beige.
 TV and movie figures and vehicles also appeared but were not as popular as those offered by Corgi Toys or Dinky Toys, and are somewhat more rare today.
 Batman, Superman, and Disney vehicles were examples.
 In addition, Mego and Lion Rock military action figures were marketed under the Polistil name.

 The J series were larger colorful toy-like trucks which used more plastic for bodies and larger plastic wheels.
 One example was the J85 Mercedes-Benz Unimog dump truck.